acse-2020/introduction/code_of_conduct.md

 * Use of stereotypes
 * Incitement to violence, suicide or self-harm
 * Sustained disruptions of talks, workshops events or communications
-* The display of violent images
+* The display of violent or sexualized images
 * Causing someone to fear for their safety through stalking, following, intimidation, or threatening
 * Unwelcome and repeated flirtations, propositions, advances, or other sexual attention – including gratuitous or off-topic sexual images or behaviour
 * Non-consensual or unwelcome physical contact
 * Sexist, racist, homophobic, transphobic, ableist, or exclusionary jokes
 * Continuing to initiate interaction with someone after being explicitly asked to stop
 * Offensive, insulting, derogatory, or degrading remarks
-* Demands for sexual favours in exchange for favourable or preferential treatment
+* Demands for, or offers of, sexual favours in exchange for favourable or preferential treatment
 * Advocating for, or encouraging any of the above behaviours

 ## Consequences of Unacceptable Behaviour